Smear-Lab/ViSoND/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 ViSoND is a tool designed to enhance observational investigation of simultaneously-acquired behavioral and neurophysiological data.
 This project follows in the footsteps of the original neurophysiologists, like Lord Adrian, who sonified neural data in order to observe neural activity.
-Here, we describe a simple method for converting neurophysiological data into a MIDI file that can be listened and examined alongside behavior recordings.
+Here, we describe a simple method for converting neurophysiological data into a MIDI file that can be listened to and examined alongside behavior recordings.

 ViSoND allows for the discovery of patterns in data by human observation and represents a captivating method of data presentation.